gabbersepp/dev.to-posts/blog-posts/cypress-cri/cypress-cri.md

 Currently I'm refactoring the whole application.
 So you will find not the best code in this repository :-D

 See this example Screen (it is in German right now):

 ![Service History example](./assets/service-history-example.jpg)

 # Usage of Print Media Query
-Maybe you noticed the *Print* button at the bottom of the app.
+Maybe you noticed the *Print / Drucken* button at the bottom of the app.
 It will print the whole page.
 But as you can imagine, when the entry gets printed, I do not want some elements to appear at the paper.
 E.g. the images at the bottom.
 Also I do not want the input elements to show up as such.
 And the textarea should be resized to show the whole content.

 This is done by using a `print media query` that defines some extra CSS.
 The end result looks like this: